Custom attribute map rules

 regex101 is a handy site that allows you to try out regex rules against example words and phrases.
 When testing regex for use in KnowledgeOwl, select PCRE2 (PHP >= 7.3) under FLAVOR.

-Regex pattern rules will show a rule logic of MATCHES [pattern] in the display:
+Regex pattern rules will show a rule logic of MATCHES [pattern] in the display, for example: "IF custom1 MATCHES /Brie/i SET Custom Field 2 TO Cheese lover".

 Use case